Federal Work-Study Basics

 FWS Program policy advises supervisors to reply to applicants within approximately two (2) weeks from the date of the application’s receipt, though exact timeframes may vary.
 Students who have not received a reply within the approximate two (2) week time period may reach out to the supervisor in question for an update on their status, or contact the Financial Aid Office at email@example.com for assistance from the FWS Coordinator (include the specific position applied for in the subject heading).

-While there is not a specific award amount that will be applicable to every FWS student in every case, awards for on-campus students will typically be in the $3000-$4000 dollar range; while off campus awards will typically be in the $4000-$5000 range (depending on available eligibility).
-A FWS award is applied to the entirety of the regular academic year, between August and May, typically split evenly between the two semesters.
+While there is not a specific award amount that will be applicable to every FWS student in every case, awards for on-campus students will typically be in the $5,000-$6,000 dollar range; while off-campus awards will typically be in the $7,000-$8,000 range (depending on available eligibility).
+An FWS award is applied to the entirety of the regular academic year, between August and May, typically split evenly between the two semesters.

-FWS students are paid once a month, on the last day of the month.
-Direct deposit is not currently an option for FWS payment; all FWS students receive FWS payment via paper checks issued by A-B Tech’s payroll office.
+FWS students are paid once a month, on the last day of the month, either via direct deposit or paper check.

 Most FWS positions are allocated for the duration of the regular academic year: August through May (fall and spring semesters).
 However, if a student exhausts their award allocation prior to the end date stipulated on their award year contract, the student must cease working at the point that the funds are been depleted.